cambiotraining/quarto-course-template/materials/02-content_guidelines.md

 :::

 :::{.callout-exercise}
-#### Exercise levels
+### Exercise levels
 {{< level 2 >}}

-We use a star system to define the difficulty level of an exercise (for example this exercise was marked as level 2).
+We optionally use a star system to define the difficulty level of an exercise (for example this exercise was marked as level 2).
 The answer shows you how to add these stars.

 The [home page page](../index.md) of the course gives a description of the 3 levels.